21 Listening Maps for Music Classes that Students Will Love

 - Style

-Students already see A LOT of animation for entertainment.
-For the most part, they ignore the music in these types of videos.
-For this reason, I don’t use any animated, entertainment-only listening maps in the music classroom.
+Students are already exposed to plenty of animation for entertainment, and they often overlook the music in those videos.
+Because of this, I avoid using animated, entertainment-only listening maps in the music classroom.

 Below are several different listening maps for your elementary music classroom.